Tony Award nominated songwriter whose credits include...

 Diona is a songwriter/artist/producer, born in San Francisco, and currently splitting her time writing and recording in her Nashville and CA. based studios.

-Focusing the last 10 years on writing music for film, t.v. and advertising, she has garnered tons of placements including Seal Team, Mistresses, Chicago P.D., Pretty Little Liars, Lethal Weapon 3, just to name a few.
+Focusing the last 10 years on writing music for film, t.v. and advertising, she has garnered multiple placements including Seal Team, Mistresses, Chicago P.D., Pretty Little Liars, Lethal Weapon 3, just to name a few.

 Her musical influences comes from old, new far and wide, but she resonates the most with songs that have soul and substance.
 Artists on her permanent playlist are The Beatles, Al Green, Stevie Wonder, The Police, Adele.
 John Mayer and Aretha.